Cameron Stadium: History

 In 1885, the college purchased the old Washington Fairgrounds, an 8-acre field in the south side of town, for athletic purposes.
 In order to finance the purchase of the property the college erected an oil well on the grounds.
 Students exercised in a makeshift facility under the grandstand in the years before the Old Gym was constructed in 1893.
-In 1920, the field was renamed College Field.
+The field was known as College Park until being renamed College Field in 1920.

 The college's 1968 campus master plan called for the construction of a new football stadium on Wade Avenue, which would have been within the East Washington Historic District.

 In 1990, the locker facilities received $500,000 worth of renovations and improvements.

 In 1999, the stadium was renovated and expanded through a $2.5 million donation from the Cameron family, best known as the owners of Cameron Coca-Cola.
 The renovations included the installation of a new FieldTurf playing surface, the construction of an eight-lane outdoor track, the construction of improved visitor bleachers, and the installation of a new scoreboard.
 The next year, the college completed phase two of the renovation in 2000 saw the construction of expanded locker rooms, a new women's locker room, luxury suites, two new concession stands, three new ticket booths, and additional seating for 1,000 spectators.
 A state-of-the-art press box was constructed, along with hardware necessary for television and radio broadcasts.
 That same year, the college completed the Washington & Jefferson Athletic Hall of Fame, contained in the Eaton/Gentile Hall of Fame Room at Towler Hall.
 In 2001, the stadium was renamed Cameron Stadium.

 Three years later, the locker room and training facilities located under the bleachers were renovated and the track was resurfaced and repainted.
 In 2008, the playing surface was replaced with RealGrass artificial turf, including multi-colored end zones and a new W&J College logo at the 50-yard line.